jordanst3wart/hcl/README.md

+## Tfvars
-A jdk library to parse, and write HCL variable files.
-HCL is a configuration language used by HashiCorp tools like Terraform, Consul, and Vault.
+A jdk library to parse, and write HCL variable files (does not have variable support).
+HCL is a configuration language used by HashiCorp tools like Terraform, Consul, Packer, and Vault.

 ## Usage